The Plant-Based Community Cookery School

 The best thing about working in hospitality is the diversity of people you meet and the variety of work.
 Having now worked in professional kitchens for 14 years she’s cooked in cafes, restaurants, for dignitaries, funeral parties, outdoor events and everything in between.
 The community meal service is a new adventure and an exciting place to develop her plant-based cooking repertoire and give back to the community.

-Community Meal Service Manager
+Community Food Manager

 Cookery Class Teacher